With Treatment

 Services provided:

-Urban Counseling Institute is a residential rehab center in Temple Hills, Maryland that is located in the 20748 zip code.
+Urban Counseling Institute is an inpatient treatment facility in Temple Hills, Maryland that is situated in the 20748 zip code.
 Urban Counseling Institute Accepts Medicaid.
-It offers outpatient day treatment, outpatient treatment and regular outpatient treatment.
+It includes outpatient day treatment, outpatient rehab and regular outpatient treatment.

 Address: 4400 Stamp Road, Suite 208-B, Temple Hills, MD 20748 in Prince Georges County